 3. Universal Health Services

-Universal Health Services ranks third for total member beds among U.S. healthcare systems, with more than 21,000 staffed beds.
-Its facilities are found in 40 states including Texas, Florida, and California.
+Universal Health Services ranks third for total hospital beds among U.S. healthcare systems, with more than 21,000 staffed beds.
+The health system is headquartered in King of Prussia, Pennsylvania and its facilities are found in 40 states including Texas, Florida, and Nevada.

 Fast facts: